intel/opencl-clang/README.md

 ##### Location of SPIR-V Translator library

-By default, Common clang's cmake script assumes that SPIR-V Translator library is built as part of LLVM, installed in the same place and libLLVMSPIRVLib is linked into libLLVM.
+By default, opencl-clang's cmake script assumes that SPIR-V Translator library is built as part of LLVM, installed in the same place and libLLVMSPIRVLib is linked into libLLVM.